isaaczinda/english/README.md

  * *english* is dynamically typed.
  * order of operations: function application, multiplication / division, addition / subtraction

 *english* does not allow the use of parenthesis or any operator like this.
 However, a similar effect can be achieved by using where statements.
-The function `\x -> (1+x)*3` can be written `a function which takes x -- where i = 1 plus x -- and returns i times 3.`
+The function `\x -> (1+x)*3` can be written `a function which takes x -- where i equals 1 plus x -- and returns i times 3.`